Hometown: Winston-Salem, N.C.

-Much of that history is linked to one of NASCAR’s greatest drivers, seven-time champion Dale Earnhardt, who won six championships and 67 races between 1984-2000 for RCR.
+Much of that history is linked to one of NASCAR’s greatest drivers, inaugural NASCAR Hall of Famer Dale Earnhardt, who won six championships and 67 races between 1984-2000 for RCR.

-But Childress has had other successes, as well.
+But Childress has had other successes.
 In addition to Earnhardt’s championships, Childress drivers have given him five others.
 His total of 11 national series owner championships is second all-time.
-Childress was the first NASCAR team owner to win championships in all three of NASCAR’s national series.
+Childress was the first NASCAR owner to win championships in all three of NASCAR’s national series.